The Progressive Era

 The first attempts in SC for women’s rights right after the Civil War in 1870.
 1872, the General Assembly endorsed a petition of the American Woman Suffrage Association, but little came of it.
 Earliest suffrage clubs in SC organized in the 1890s.
 Women began to champion social issues like prohibition along with promoting their right to vote.
 Became very active around 1895, but were only promoting the right to vote to include educated, upper class white women.
 Opponents said the women’s rights movement was “against Scripture, against nature, and against common sense.”

 In the 1910s, clubs and leagues like the New Era Club, the SC Equal Suffrage League, and National Women’s Party spread around SC.
+(Read more about how women’s clubs helped bring about social change in this blog post.)
 The first suffrage parade was held at the SC State Fair in 1914.
 One proponent of the movement, Eulalie Salley once boxed in a prizefight to raise money for her cause and hung out of an airplane scattering pamphlets over Aiken.

 Keywords: American Woman’s Suffrage Association, Anita Pollitzer, Virginia Durant Young, Women’s Christian Temperance Union, South Carolina Equal Rights Association (SCERA), National Women Suffrage Association, Equal Suffrage League, Laura Clay, Eulalie Chaffey Salley, Nineteenth Amendment, Suffrage